alexleonova/portfolio/src/work/illustrations-and-icons-for-tech-platform-creators-legal.md

 ## Result:

-The project delivered:

-1. A fully developed contract management platform;
+1. The project delivered a fully developed contract management platform;
 2. An optimized marketing website;
 3. 12 custom illustrations and 10 icons for various uses;
 4. Improved visual appeal and competitiveness in the market.

-## Client Benefits:

-* Intuitive navigation through visual cues;
-* Strengthened brand identity;
-* Easier understanding of complex legal processes;
-* Enhanced user experience and engagement.